VPAC/superlinux/supercomputingwithlinux.md

 It is valuable for any user to have recorded the system specifications of the high performance compute cluster that they will be using.
 Many clusters will have a heterogeneous collection of processors, often partitioned into different queues, different interconnect systems, and different methods of storing data, along with different core distributions of the Linux operating system.

-A current configuration of the Trifid cluster, would include the following as an example:
+A configuration of the Trifid cluster (2015), would include the following as an example:

 220 total system unit "nodes" (218 compute, login, and management).
 3,008 cores of Intel E5-2670 (trifid001-trifid179)